Zengő Motorsport: BMW 320 TC (2011–2012)

 The team entered two BMW 320 TCs at the start of the 2012 season with Gábor Wéber joining Michelisz in the team.
 Previous title sponsor Dension pulled out of the WTCC, so the team changed their name back to Zengő Motorsport.
 Michelisz started on pole position for the second race at the Race of Italy and led until lap seven when he struck a pigeon on the track.
 After this, he started to drop down the order and finished eighth.
 Financial concerns meaning Wéber missed the Race of Morocco, reducing the team to running a single car for the event.
 Wéber returned at the Race of Slovakia, where Michelisz took both his and the team's first pole position in the WTCC, starting on the front row for race one alongside Aleksei Dudukalo.
 He finished sixth after making contact with Dudukalo's teammate Gabriele Tarquini at the start of the race.
 Zengő Motorsport and Michelisz took the race two victory at the Race of Hungary in front of their home crowd.
 The team was again reduced to a single car for the Race of Brazil as Wéber dropped out due to lack of a sponsorship.
 The Race of Brazil saw Michelisz move into the lead of the Yokohama Drivers' Trophy ahead of Pepe Oriola.
 A pair of podium finishes at the Race of the United States were to be the last overall championship points of the season for the team.
 Michelisz failed to score in the opening race of the Race of Japan and then spun out of the second race.
 Michelisz was given a drive through penalty for causing a second corner collision at the Race of China and finished fifteenth.
 Despite not finishing either race at the Race of Macau, Michelisz won the WTCC Yokohama Independent Drivers' Trophy.
 Zengő Motorsport finished fifth in the Yokohama Teams' Trophy, one place down on the previous season.

 Honda Civic (2013–2017)

 Zengő Motorsport stayed in the World Touring Car Championship in 2013, now running a Honda Civic 1.6T built by the works JAS Motorsport team.
 Norbert Michelisz stayed on as the team's sole driver.

 In 2016 they added a 2nd car, and swapped out Michelisz for Ferenc Ficza and Dániel Nagy.

-And in 2017 Ficaz was dropped as a driver, Aurélien Panis drove rounds 1–5 with Zsolt Szabó replacing him for rounds 6–10.
+And in 2017 Ficza was dropped as a driver, Aurélien Panis drove rounds 1–5 with Zsolt Szabó replacing him for rounds 6–10.